Who Is Bill Clinton?

 In 1971 Bill Clinton met a bright young Wellesley College graduate named Hillary Rodham, who shared his political ambitions.
 The pair graduated from Yale in 1973 and married two years later in 1975.
 They had their only child, a daughter named Chelsea, in 1980.

 On September 26, 2014, Clinton became a grandfather when daughter Chelsea gave birth to Charlotte Clinton Mezvinsky.
-His second grandchild, Aidan Clinton Mezvinsky, was born on June 18, 2016.
+His second grandchild, Aidan Clinton Mezvinsky, was born on June 18, 2016, and his third grandchild, Jasper Clinton Mezvinsky, was born on July 22, 2019.

 During his 1992 presidential campaign, Bill Clinton’s doctors gave him a clean bill of health but said he needed to lose weight and that he suffered from mild hearing loss and chronic laryngitis.
 When Clinton was president, he was fitted for a hearing aid, had a potentially cancerous skin lesion removed from his back and went on medication to lower his cholesterol.